Oregon Property Seller Advisory | Oregon Realtors®

 Real estate contracts in common use in Oregon contain inspection contingencies that allow the buyer to withdraw from the transaction based on the content of the inspection report.
 These contingencies are typically what are called “buyer satisfaction” contingencies.
 That means the buyer can withdraw if they are dissatisfied with the overall condition of the property as revealed in the report and do not need to pin-point specific material defects.
 Buyers may, however, identify specific issues and ask the seller to make repairs at the seller’s expense.
 In some cases, particularly under government backed VA or FHA programs, the buyer’s lender may require certain repairs as a condition of the loan.
 Although the seller is not required to make such repairs, failure to agree on repairs can lead to the buyer withdrawing from the transaction.

 Should a transaction fail because of an inspection report, the seller will usually have the contractual right to demand a copy of the inspection report the buyer is relying upon.
 It is a good idea for the seller to demand the report so there will be no question that the seller deliberately turned a blind eye to potential problems.
 Under the seller’s property disclosure statute, any professional inspection done within three years of the date of the disclosure must be disclosed.
 The disclosure is one of those that require additional explanation or documentation.
-This provides the seller with a vehicle for disclosing the deal fail and the inspection report to eliminate any later claim the seller tried to hide the true condition of the property from the next buyer.
+This provides the seller with a vehicle for disclosing the sale fail and the inspection report to eliminate any later claim the seller tried to hide the true condition of the property from the next buyer.

 In anticipation of selling the property, some sellers will have a professional inspection done and any required repairs made prior to marketing the property.
 If the seller decides to hire an inspector, they should carefully review the inspector’s proposal to determine the scope of the inspection.
 Some home inspectors may not inspect heating and cooling systems, the roof or other systems or components.
 A home inspection should be done by a home inspector or contractor licensed by the Oregon Construction Contractors Board (CCB).